 A comprehensive required course addressing alcohol and other drug use (ATOD), HIV, as well as the impact of each on the family.
 Emphasis is on motivation for drug use and abuse, specific types of drugs and their identification, physiological and psychological implications of alcohol, tobacco and other (ATOD) drug abuse.
 There are no course prerequisites.
 Also listed as SOWK 2060.

-Marriage and the Family [Course] (3) (Liberal Arts)
+Marriage, Family and Relationships [Course] (3) (Liberal Arts)

 Organizational Behavior [Course] (3) (Liberal Arts)

 This course examines group behavior and how group functioning affects organizational effectiveness.
 Emphasis is placed on decision-making and resolving conflicts in groups.

 Life Learning Experience [Life Learning Paper] (1 - 3) (Liberal Arts)

 In this course students apply the theories that support learning from personal experience.
 Students will draw from the works of educators such as Dewey, Piaget, Lindeman, and Kolb.
 They will write a life-learning essay on an approved topic.

 Topics in Sociology [Course] (1 - 3) (Liberal Arts)

 This course examines selected topics in the Sociology.